LenMetz/NeurIPS-Lux-AI-S3/README.md

 Both of these can be directly deduced from the energy change of a unit that is known to have moved or be on a nebula tile.
 I did not calculate the vision reduction and did not factor this is in any part of my strategy.

 ### Strategy
-At each step every unit is assigned a role:
+At each step every unit is assigned a role and a target to move towards based on its role:
-0: exploring
-1: moving towards possible/known fragment
-2: occupying a known fragment
-3: attacking/defending

-Depending on the tile type, every unit is given a target tile to move towards at every step.

-#### Exploring
+#### 0: Exploring
-Units move towards tile in order to explore parts of the map and find relic tiles.
+Units move towards a tile in order to explore parts of the map and find relic tiles.
 For a given unit, I assign every tile a score based on the "age" from the tile class and subtract the manhatten distance.
 So a combination of the how long the tiles haven't been visible and how far they are away.
-Then the unit targets the
+Then the unit targets the tile with the highest score.
+I also subtracted some points of the score for tiles close to the edge because occupying those tiles effectively reduces the vision of a unit and diminishes the exploration.

+#### 1: Possible/known fragments
+These units move towards possible or known fragment tiles

+#### 2: Occupying known fragments
+Units that occupy known fragments and are actively extracting points.

+#### 3: Attacking/Defending
+Attacking units move towards fragment tiles on the enemy half of the map.
+Defending units occupy high-energy tiles around fragment tiles of the own half of the map

+### Role assignment

+The basic role is exploring.
+If no relic tiles are known all units explore.
+As soon as a relic tile is found, all units move to identify which tiles around it are fragment tiles.
+Any unit that occupies a fragment tile is then assigned the 2 role and no longer used to target other tiles (it is likely suboptimal to fix these units to occupying indefinitely as they make easy targets for sapping).
+For each possible/known fragment tiles only one, the closest, unit is chosen to target this tile.
+All leftover units are set to attacking/defending.

+Minor details:
+- In matches 2 and 3 of a game, two and one units are reserved for exploring to find newly spawning relic tiles.
+- If the number of fragment tiles is lower than the number of available units, a few units are reserved for attacking, even if they are closest to fragment tiles.
+This

+### Movement of units
+All units are assigned a target based on their role.
+The move action to take is determined using the [A* pathfinding algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
+My implementation of A* has two modes, quickest path and highest energy remaining.
+#### quickest path
+Within A*, all cardinal tiles are considered adjacent neighbors.
+The distance function to a neighbor is move cost of the match.
+If a neighbor is an asteroid tile, a movecost of $10^{9}$ is added, ensuring these tiles are ignored if any other path is possible.
+This algorithm gives the shortest path in number of moves, meaning the unit reaches its target in the least number of moves.
+In order to ensure a unit doesn't run out of energy, I kept track of the energy of a unit along a given path as it changes with moving and energy from the tiles.
+If a unit's energy falls below the move cost, the final tile of this path is treated as having no neighbors, making it a deadend.
+I haven't verified/proven this, but I believe this implementation always gives the quickest possible path to a target
+#### Highest energy
+This version of A* works the same as the previous, only that the distance function to a neighbor uses the energy on the neighbor tile.
+Meaning the higher the neighbor energy is, the shorter the distance.
+Tile energys are normalized to be equal or greater zero, to prevent the path from doing circles or moving back and forth to farm energy.
+While this might be an advantageous strategy in some cases, I choose to block A* from doing so.

+For every unit I calculate the path to the target unit using A* and the next move is simply to the first element of the path.
+Attacking/defending and exploration units always use the highest-energy mode.
+Fragment units use the quickest path if the fragments are close to the starting tile and use highest energy if the tiles are closer to the centre of the map.

+Note that role assignments are redone at every time step.
+Simiarly the paths are recalculated at every step as well.
+While costly, this ensures the optimal unit for each task is always chosen.

+### Additional improvements I did not implement
 - Anticipate map movements

 ## PPO